JithinKS97/riddle/README.md

 Riddle is an open source white board collaboration App.
 It is built on NKN, a p2p network connectivity protocol, which implies that users do not rely on a centralized authority to engage with one-another.
 <br/>
 <br/>
-From the app, you can create a new room and invite others to it by using the share Id provided to you and start collaborating using the shared white board.
+You can create a new room and invite others by using the Share Id and start collaborating in the shared white board.
 <br/>
 <br/>
-The whiteboard contents can be saved to local computer by any member in the room.
-There is also an option to store the content to IPFS and retrieve from it.
+The whiteboard content can be saved to local computer by anyone in the room.
+There is also an option to store and retrieve it from IPFS.

 # Technologies used
 1. [NKN](https://nkn.org/)